New-Horizons-SPM/scanbot/docs/web-app-test.md

     * <strong>The last imprint in the demo data has an imprint size of 1.55 nm<sup>2</sup> and a circularity of 0.83.</strong>
         Set the parameters for desired size and circularity appropriate to these numbers.
 5. Click 'Start'
-6. You may find that the scan frame repeatedly moves before a scan is able to complete.
+6. <strong>You may find that the scan frame repeatedly moves before a scan is able to complete.</strong>
 This is because Scanbot ensures that the area is flat before performing a tip-shaping action.
 If the area is not flat, Scanbot will continue searching for a region appropriate for tip shaping.
 The simulator scans are not flat, thus one can withdraw the tip to trick Scanbot into thinking the region being scanned is flat and appropriate for tip shaping.